Postgraduate Diploma in Education

 The Postgraduate Diploma in Education is designed to provide opportunities to improve professional practice and examine critically significant issues in education.

 The PGDipEd is also available with an endorsement in one of seven areas.
-This allows students to complete a postgraduate diploma specific to their field of interest.
+This allows you to complete a postgraduate diploma specific to your field of interest.

 Please note this qualification is not a pathway to teacher registration.
 If you wish to study to become a registered teacher, check out our Initial Teacher Education qualifications.

-Students must be approved for enrolment to the PGDipEd by the Dean of Education and Health Sciences, and have one of the following:
+You must be approved for enrolment to the PGDipEd with one of the following:

 The relevance and standard of undergraduate studies, and any subsequent professional work experience, are the main criteria of approval.
-Students will normally be expected to have at least a B Grade Point Average in their 300-level courses.
+You will normally be expected to have at least a B Grade Point Average in your 300-level courses.

 If English is your additional language, you are also required to meet UC's English language requirements.